fh-erfurt/WS22_AurumBanking/README.md

 ![alt text](docs/AppGuideImages/Ueberweisung_2.png)

-In this view the user can use the landscape mode by rotate the app with rotation fuction of the smartphone.
+In this view the user can use the landscape mode by rotate the app with rotation function of the smartphone.

 ![alt text](docs/AppGuideImages/Ueberweisung_Landscape_1.png)